Analyzing Email Services Abused for Business Email Compromise

 Trend Micro solutions

 Trend Micro protects both small- to medium-sized businesses and enterprises against phishing- and BEC-related emails.
-Using enhanced machine learning combined with expert rules, Trend Micro™ Email Security solution analyses both the header and the content of an email to stop BEC and other email threats.
+Using enhanced machine learning combined with expert rules, Trend Micro™ Email Security solution analyzes both the header and the content of an email to stop BEC and other email threats.
 For source verification and authentication, it uses Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-Based Message Authentication, Reporting and Conformance (DMARC).

 The Trend Micro™ Cloud App Security solution enhances the security of Microsoft Office 365 and other cloud services through sandbox malware analysis for BEC and other advanced threats.
 It uses Writing Style DNA, Display Name Spoofing, and High-Profile domain to detect BEC impersonations and computer vision to find credential-stealing phishing sites with Advanced Spam Protection enabled.
 It also protects cloud file sharing from threats and data loss by controlling sensitive data usage.